April 24th 2014

 - G-Star Restricted Substances List (RSL): The RSL is the basis for monitoring the use of chemicals in G-Star products and follows international laws and regulations.
 With the RSL we work towards the target to reach zero discharge of hazardous chemicals from all our products and production processes by 2020.
 The list is therefore updated frequently.

-To check whether our suppliers comply with our standards, G-Star has a compliance process in place using a combination of tools: This compliance process is managed by internal experts, checked by external independent organisations, and verified by MADE-BY.
-More information about our standards and our compliance process can be found on the RAW Responsibility section of g-star.com.
-MADE-BY will publish the results of their verification over 2012 in a scorecard that can be found here: www.made-by.org/g-star.
+To check whether our suppliers comply with our standards, G-Star has a compliance process in place using a combination of tools.
+This compliance process is managed by internal experts, checked by external independent organisations, and verified by MADE-BY.
+More information about our standards and our compliance process can be found on the Corporate Responsibility section of g-star.com.
+MADE-BY published the results of their verification over 2012 in a scorecard that can be found here: www.made-by.org/g-star.

 Extra measures Bangladesh

 For our production in Bangladesh we have taken some additional measures focused on the situation in this country: